Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Demonstration

-Laboratory and practical work (1h)
+Laboratory and practical work (1 hour)

 Vegetative propagation indoor plants.

 Topic 2.9.
-Growth and development (2 h)
+Growth and development (2 hours)

 Demonstration

 Topic 2.10.
-The body as a whole (1 h)
+The body as a whole (1 hour)

 The relationship of cells, tissues and organs in the body.
 Regulatory activity of the nervous and humoral systems.
-The body functions as a whole.
+The body functions as a single whole.
 An organism is a biological system.

 Section 3.
-Organism and environment (2 h)
+Organism and environment (2 hours)

 Topic 3.1.
 Habitat.
-Environmental factors (1 h)
+Environmental factors (1 hour)

 Demonstration